Revised version, 2020

-It was such a busy autumn, and so many things slipped by.
-I got to the opening of Non-Perishable, an exhibition of artworks in containers by Marina Münter, at Berg at Nordan Art in Second Life, and made a mental note to go back to look inside all the containers.
+It was such a busy autumn during 2017, and so many things slipped by.
+I got to the opening of Non-Perishable, an exhibition of artworks in containers by Marina Münter at Berg at Nordan Art in Second Life, and made a mental note to go back to look inside all the containers.
 With fewer avatars, it should have been less laggy and I could get more video.
 But it didn’t happen.
-Two months later, and entirely by coincidence, two of my own machinima works were shown in a shipping container during the Mobile Utopia conference at Lancaster University.
+Two months later, and entirely by coincidence, two of my own machinima works were shown in a shipping container during the Mobile Utopia conference at Lancaster University in November 2017.
 In both art exhibitions, the contrast of container and content, the displacement of digital and actual, the juxtaposing of work and leisure, are central.
 These contrasts draw attention to unnoticed features – so doing the job of art to make one see the world differently.

-But over Christmas, I had some time to go and look at what I had to work with.
+But over Christmas 2017, I had time to go and look at what I had to work with.
 My latest machinima, The Safe Shipment of Small Cargo, combines video of both of these exhibitions cut together with some archive film.

 The archive film is from Industry on Parade, a syndicated public affairs television program first aired during the 1950s in the United States.
 Many of the editions are now on the Internet Archive.
 Produced by the US National Association of Manufacturers, the programs were a mixture of news and propaganda, showing viewers progress stories of American capitalism.
 In Outgoing Cargo!, they introduced the viewer to a new innovation: ‘a steel container called a cargo van’ into which goods that ‘were more susceptible to pilferage or damage in handling’ could be packed for shipping.
 The title of the machinima is a line taken from this part of the narration.
 Well, the new term of cargo van didn’t catch on, while the more general term ‘container’ gained another more specific meaning.